leitbogioro/Tools/README.md

 <br />
 <br />

 **-version 32/i386 or 64/amd64 or arm/arm64**: OS bit.
-Program will detect and redirect the CPU architecture from your machine to new system which would be installed automatically, if you aren't known it well, don't assign it!
+Program will automatically detect and redirect the CPU architecture from your machine to new system which would be installed, if you aren't known it well, don't assign it!
 <br />
 <br />